pearcej/cpp4python/_sources/IntroCpp/whylearncpp.rst

     - Because C++ is fast, it is currently the language of choice for virtual reality.

-    - Because C++ is fast it is the language of choice of many 2D and 3D game engines.
+    - Also, because C++ is fast, it is the language of choice of many 2D and 3D game engines.

     - For all of the above reasons, even though C++ is an older language, it is still one of the top listed in job advertisements.